-Comments:

 Field Instructor's Signature:

 Agency Date

 Student's Signature Date

-Field Placement Performance in Petracchi, H.E. & Zaredited social work baccalaureate and masters curriculum.

-from the field, part one - the explicit curriculum, J
+Modified from the Rating Scale for Evaluation of Field Placement Performance in Petracchi, H.E. & Zastrow, C. (2010).
+Suggestions for utilizing 2008 EPAS in CWE-accredited social work baccalaureate and masters curriculum: Reflections from the field, part one - the explicit curriculum, Journal of Teaching in Social Work, 30 (2).

-8/16